coreyholt/sPRuce/README.md

 ## Caveats
 - sPRuce uses a minimum qcovhsp value of 80 when sorting BLAST hits against PR2.
 - Trees are based on PR2 "reference sequences" – a subset of the longest sequences from each group.
-However all PR2 sequences are used for BLAST.
+However, all PR2 sequences are used for BLAST.
 - Although sPRuce can handle multiple input sequences, it may struggle to choose an appropriate outgroup if they are not _closely related_ (within the same supergroup).
 - Some functions rely on random choices so you will likely get a different tree if you rerun sPRuce on the same data.
 This can be useful if it chooses a weird outgroup.
-- The final plot width will scale according to branch length distribution but may cutoff very long branching taxa.
+- The final plot width will scale according to branch length distribution but may cut off very long branching taxa.
 In which case, check tree files.

 ## Let me know if you run into any issues!